vidoardes/stg_rpg/README.md

 # Save the Girl!
 ## A text based RPG, written in Python 3.x
 #### Current Version: v0.1 (alpha)
 A small text based RPG built in python, for shits and giggles.

 ## Requirements
 You will need Python 3 installed to run this game.
+Open a command prompt or shell terminal and type 'game.py' to start!

 ## Synopsis
 Nothing Yet.

 ## Current Features
-* 4 enemy types with random encounters
+* 4 enemy types with random encounters and loot drops
 * Multiple weapon types
 * Healing items
 * Customisable maps